rwieruch/blog_robinwieruch_content/tips-to-learn-react-redux.md

 Keep your tests minimal and simple.
 Otherwise you will end up with high maintenance costs.
 Check if a component renders in a unit test.
 Check if the correct props and callbacks reach a child component in an integration test.
 In order to keep your component tests minimal and simple, you have to be familiar with your component selectors.
 For instance, enzyme offers a {{% a_blank "range of selectors" "http://airbnb.io/enzyme/docs/api/selector.html" %}} to dive into your component tree.

 Test callbacks with a library such as Sinon.
-Avoid to test business logic in components, since this might be not the best place for the logic anyways.
-This logic should be placed in service and thus would be decoupled from the component.
+Avoid testing business logic in components, since this might be not the best place for the logic anyway.
+This logic should be placed in a service and thus would be decoupled from the component.
 It can be tested standalone.

 After all Facebook introduced Jest to keep your tests lightweight in the first place.
 You can easily set up a Snapshot test.
 Then the test will fail when the component output changes.
 You can either accept the change or investigate in the error.

 {{% chapter_header "Embrace TDD in React and Redux" "react-redux-tdd" %}}

 Everyone is saying that you should do test-driven development (TDD), but nobody is doing it.
-I think that once you found out how to test each part in your React + Redux application, you can easily apply TDD.
+I think that once you find out how to test each part of your React + Redux application, you can easily apply TDD.
 You will notice that a reducer test reads differently than a component test, but each type (reducer, component, ...) of test will always follow the same test pattern.

 Take a reducer test for instance, where you always want to expect that `reducer(state, action) === newState`.
 The pattern is always the same: `(input) => output` without side effects.
 The test has an initial state, an action with action type and payload and an expected new state.

-Additionally the test has to make sure that the state is immutable - I recommend to use a helper like {{% a_blank "deep-freeze" "https://github.com/substack/deep-freeze" %}}.
+Additionally the test has to make sure that the state is immutable - I recommend using a helper like {{% a_blank "deep-freeze" "https://github.com/substack/deep-freeze" %}}.
 In pseudo code the test would always read like the following:

 {{< highlight javascript >}}
 const initialState = { ... };